SCDOT making room for extra holiday travelers

 “More cars on the road, so we want to help out as much as we can,” SCDOT Communications Director Pete Poore said.

-That’s why starting Friday at 6 a.m. through Tuesday at 10 p.m., SCDOT will open every lane on South Carolina highways.
+That’s why, beginning Friday at 6 a.m. through Tuesday at 10 p.m., SCDOT will open every lane on South Carolina highways.

 They said the only exception will be for emergencies.

-Poore said, “Those lane restrictions are intended to reduce as much congestion as possible, so we don’t need construction work impeding what is usually a high-volume traffic period.”
+“Those lane restrictions are intended to reduce as much congestion as possible, so we don’t need construction work impeding what is usually a high-volume traffic period,” Poore said.

 Wright said this should help with the traffic levels.